Moving home with Virgin Media

 If you are moving relatively locally and the dialling code remains the same, then you should be able to keep your existing number.
 If you are moving further afield and the dialling code will be different then Virgin will assign you a new number.

-Can I leave Virgin and then sign up again to get a better deal?
+Can I leave Virgin and then sign up again to get a better deal with Virgin again?

-No. You have to have at least 12 months away from Virgin Media before you can benefit from a new customer deal.
+No. You have to have at least 12 months away from Virgin Media with a different provider before you can benefit from a new customer deal.

 I’m moving into a flat, can I get Virgin Media?